GreenYoshiX/GreenYoshiX/README.md

 Powered by ☕❣️

 🌱I'm fairly new to the scene and excited to learn.
-I am a budding python developer who enjoys writing in markdown.
+I am a budding python <a  href="https://icons8.com/icon/uLDrtp8o8zTG/python">Python</a> icon by <a href="https://icons8.com">Icons8</a>developer who enjoys writing in markdown.
 I have also been teaching myself design on Krita.
 All praises be to the Lord our God❣️ 🙏

 "**Yahweh** is my shepherd; I shall not want." --- Psalm 23:1 (LSB)